NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `read` - Reads the current firmware version deployed on the device
+-   `read` - Reads the current firmware version deployed on the device.

 ### Gas